 Growing your own vegetables in winter might sound like a dream but yes you can!
 The trick to growing and harvesting your own food in the colder season is to start them off in summer.

-You may think it is too cold for plants to grow in winter but some of these thrive in the lower temperatures, with snow and frost actually improving their taste!
-Mine are all grown in planters and raised beds in my north London back garden where winters are not very harsh, the lowest night temperatures have been around -3c.
+You may think it is too cold for plants to grow in winter but some of these thrive in the lower temperatures, with snow and frost actually improving their taste like kale!
+Mine are all grown in planters and raised beds in my north London back garden where the lowest temperatures in winter have can be around -5c (23f).

 Some greens however will need protection in winter and as long as you can keep them frost free, they’ll be happy.
 I use a cold greenhouse but a sheltered porch or even a cold frame is great.

 So here are the vegetables and greens you can start now in midsummer for fresh autumn and winter harvests.

 This post contains some affiliate links.
 At no cost to you, I earn a small commission when you click on it and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the Grow with Hema blog.

 Chard, Kale and Spinach Beet

 These are all easy to start from seeds in summer.
 Sow them outdoors in recycled pots or seed sowing module trays.
 Keep the compost moist and the seedlings will be popping up within a week or even less!

 You can also sow the seeds directly where you’d like them to grow over winter, if you have the space.
 I always have other vegetables growing in my raised beds and planters in summer so starting them in trays is helpful.
 Also, they are more protected from slugs and pests if you start them in trays first.